z336/11ty-docs-prototype/src/docs/faq/additional-faq.md

 ---
-title: FAQ
+title: Another FAQ
-overview: This is an article with a bunch of FAQs.
+overview: This is an article with additional bunch of FAQs.
-permalink: /docs/faq/
 breadcrumbs:
   - title: Home
     url: /
+  - title: FAQ
+    url: /docs/faq/
 ---

 {% details "callout | details", "Why is x happening to z?" %}